vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tpsm-ag-on-vsphere-ref.md

 **Spaces**
 Spaces serve as an API interface for Application Developers while allowing Platform Engineers and Operator roles to contribute to an application-aware environment.
 Each Space acts as a logical abstraction where Application Developers can deploy workloads aligned with the Space's configuration.
 A Space is created by composing Profiles, into which Traits and Capabilities are curated by domain experts.
 For example, a Network Operator may define an Ingress Gateway Trait as part of a Space's configuration.
-General Recommendations on Configuring Spaces is provided in the **below section**, and for more information refer to the [official documentation](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform/10-0/tnz-platform/spaces-concepts-about-spaces.html).
+For additional details, refer to the **"Key Concepts of Tanzu Platform" section** in this document, and consult the [official documentation](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform/10-0/tnz-platform/spaces-concepts-about-spaces.html) for more information.

 **Build**
 The Tanzu Platform allows developers to build container applications locally or on the server, targeting Kubernetes or Cloud Foundry.
 Using the *tanzu build* command, developers can leverage curated configurations retrieved from the Tanzu Control Plane.
 Local builds utilize the Docker Daemon on the user’s computer and primarily rely on buildpacks.
 Remote builds, on the other hand, are executed transparently through the Tanzu Platform, abstracting the complexity from users and ensuring a seamless experience.